How To Trim Sideburns Using Different Razors

 The Proper Way to Trim Sideburns

 Sideburns are a bit tricky to deal with.
-That is why lads opt to leave it to the professionals.
+You either get compliments or you get weird looks That is why lads opt to leave it to the professionals.
 Its location is the major turn-off for grooming.
 It would be best to have a precise tool, hand, and technique to get it right.

 The problem is, getting a barbers’ shave can be too costly for some.
 Imagine shelling out $45 for a clean shave that will become a stubble after a few hours?
 Not many people will think that it's worth it.